 |Top||Bodybuilding Signature Micronized Creatine Monohydrate Powder | Muscle Builder | Promote Performance Recovery | 400 Grams, 80 Servings||Prime||Buy Now|

 Can Expired Creatine Make You Ill

-I can’t tell you definitively that you won’t get sick, but what I can tell you is that different types of Creatine expire at different levels.
+I can’t tell you definitively that you won’t get sick, but I can tell you that different types of Creatine expire at different levels.

 For example, powdered Creatine can last for a year or two after its expiration date and still be useful and not cause any adverse side effects.

 However, Creatine in a liquid form or creatine ethyl ester will break down much quicker and will be less effective, and may cause gastrointestinal problems.